Power of Gratitude

-There is considerable research done that advice feeling and expressing gratitude can help us feel happier, high level of positive state of alertness, enthusiasm, and determination.
+Considerable research has been done that advise feeling and expressing gratitude can help us feel happier, high level of positive state of alertness, enthusiasm, and determination.
 Research done by Dr. Robert A. Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami, have done much of the research on gratitude.
 In one study, they asked all participants to write a few sentences each week, focusing on particular topics.
 Participants were divided into groups.
 One group wrote about the positive events that happened during the week, other group wrote about the daily unpleasant events and the last group wrote about the events that affected them.
 After the period of 10 weeks, it was observed that the group which wrote about the positive events were more optimistic and felt better about their lives.
 Interestingly, they lived healthier by exercising more and less visits to the physicians than those who focused on sources of aggravation.

 Another study done in the field by Dr. Martin E. P. Seligman, a psychologist at the University of Pennsylvania, involved 411 participants to test the impact of positive psychology.
 Each compared with a control assignment of writing about early memories.
 The assignment was to write and deliver a letter of being grateful to someone who was never thanked.
 Participants showed a huge increase in happiness scores.
 This impact was greater than any other intervention, benefits lasting for a month.

 Most studies which are published on this topic support the association of individual’s well being and gratitude.